Are you wondering if you received the best life insurance rate possible because you were table rated?

 - Should I accept a table rated offer?

 - Life Insurance Table Ratings Chart

-What are table ratings and how do they work?
+What are life insurance table ratings and how do they work?

-Life insurance table ratings are used in high risk life insurance underwriting when you have a health issue that increases your risk above a standard risk.
+Life insurance table ratings are used in underwriting when you have a health issue, adverse driving record, drug and alcohol abuse history or occupation/avocation that increases your risk above a standard risk to the insurer.

 Why pay more for life insurance if you don’t have to?